Prathamesh-Chavan-232/dotfiles/nvim-alt/README.md

 # config.nvim

-A minimalistic neovim config inspired by Lunarvim, Nvchad &amp; LazyVim, written in Lua
+A minimalistic neovim config written in Lua

 ## Try out this config